Benton County judge recovering from being struck by car

 Scott was crossing Northeast Second Street, just outside the Benton County Courthouse, in the crosswalk when a car hit him, according to police.

 A courthouse security camera captured the incident, which occurred shortly before 4 p.m.
 Monday, according to police.
-The video shows an SUV turning left onto Second Street from Northeast A Street before hitting Scott.
-The driver stops immediately after the collision.
+The video shows an SUV turning left onto Second Street from Northeast A Street and hitting Scott.
+The driver stopped immediately.

 Police have not provided additional information about the driver or the incident.